UK-Export-Finance/dtfs2/portal-api/README.md

 There are further details about the differences between BSS and GEF in the portal/gef-ui READMEs.

+## User login process 🔓

+User login process can be found in the [Portal](../portal/README.md) microservice.

 ## Moving Forward - Aligning GEF and BSS 🚀

 BSS and GEF are currently misaligned, with GEF being cleaner and BSS gradually becoming legacy.
 The vision is to utilize the GEF structure for a new, cleaner BSS.